JulieC0/FinalProjCompSys/README.md

 # FinalProjCompSys
 This program will allow inputs to be a single lowercase or uppercase character.
-To run this program, please enter from the command line in the directory to which you dowload these files ./main followed by an FSM definition file name and an inputs file name.
+To run this program, please enter from the command line in the directory to which you dowload these files:

+gcc -o main main.c

+and then run the command ./main followed by an FSM definition file name and an inputs file name.
 For example, to get the results:

 processing FSM definition file test1.fsm